jsgounot/MAGBinning/README.md

 * Identified the bins showing the best contamination and completeness values
 * Dereplicate from these bins potential duplicated contigs

 **Important note**: This approach favors low contamination against high completeness.
 The first step is to merge the **intersection** of contigs from two bins with similar contigs, and look if the intersection is better than the original two bins.
 The second step is to keep the bin that shows the better contamination/completeness ratio and remove similar bins (based on 80% similarity).
-This means **you can have contigs overlap between bins** with this method. **On the resource side**, the comparison of all possible combinations is based on checkM, which is slow and requires some memory (35Gb), making the whole process much slower.
+This means **<u>you can have contigs overlap between bins</u>** with this method.

+On the resource side, the comparison of all possible combinations is based on checkM (or CheckM2), which can make the process slow (see note under).
 Finally, while this script should make the whole process much faster, some thresholds were removed from the original design and you might have more low-quality bins with this pipeline (that you can filter later if you want).

 #### VAMB

 An integration of [VAMB](https://github.com/RasmussenLab/vamb) is available with this pipeline.
 Note that VAMB is supposed to be run with GPU but the current implementation does not include this aspect, which makes the process slower but still doable.
 For a large dataset, you might want to run it with GPU.
 In this case, I recommend launching first snakemake as usual with option `--until vamb_paste_abundances`, this will lead to the creation of all input files requested by VAMB (which need a mapping for each sample).
 Once done, modify VAMB rule in `workflow/vamb.snk` by adding the `--cuda` option in the `vamb_params` variable.
 Relaunch the pipeline with option `--until vamb_vamb` and some GPUs.
 Once finished, you can run one last time the snakemake pipeline as usual.

 VAMB does not offer defined post and pre-processing of data, [which differs from usual binners](https://github.com/RasmussenLab/vamb/blob/master/doc/CAMI2.md).
 In this pipeline, we use arbitrary filters, encoded in the VAMB options with the `vamb_params`: `-o C -m 1000 --minfasta 500000`; and when we filter the output file with a minimum binsize of 100,000bp with the `minsize` parameter.
-You might want to modify these.
+You might want to modify these values.

 ### Notes on the computer resources